KordingLab/KordingLab.github.io/about.md

 - inferring properties of game-theoretic interactions, such as equilibrium type, player objectives, and constraints
 - building a rapprochement between machine learning methods and classical techniques for robust, adaptive, and geometric control

+### Outreach
+Our lab aims to make a positive impact beyond research.
+We participate in a broad program of academic outreach organized through the [Center for Autonomy](https://autonomy.oden.utexas.edu), run hands-on events for local high school students, and mentor interested high school and undergraduate students.

 ### Lab members

 Our group started in August 2021.
 Visit our [people page]({% link people.md %}) for profiles of lab members.